 Topics covered include onset, persistence and desistance.
 You will also critically analyse some of the unintended consequences of research into this area – as well as considering the future implications on criminology of those consequential findings.

-You will be taught by research-active lecturers who will introduce you to cutting-edge research and contemporary debate.
-For instance, they will link to current research and publications concerning cannabis cultivation, world markets, and drug distribution among friends (also known as ‘social supply’).
+You will be taught by research-active lecturers who will introduce you to the latest research in this field and contemporary debate.
+For example, you might study current research and publications concerning cannabis cultivation, world markets, and drug distribution among friends (also known as ‘social supply’).

-Students will identify and discuss themes that they will find through analysis of a selection of novels and films.
+You will be given the opportunity to identify and discuss themes that they will find through analysis of a selection of novels and films.
 These themes will include language and style, and issues addressed by writers and film-makers in relation to identity, gender, culture, history, and representation itself.

 Exploration of La Francophonie, the French Mission Civilisatrice, and relationships between contemporary France and her former colonies will provide context for the study of these novels and films.
 Discussions will be informed by the work of thinkers including Franz Fanon and Edward Said.

 This module is taught in English and all texts are available in English.